15 Of The Best Day Trips From Charleston SC

 Outside the front entrance of the Doubletree Mount Pleasant outside Charleston in South Carolina

-To save a little money you can stay in Mount Pleasant and then drive to Charleston.
+You can stay in Mount Pleasant and then drive into Charleston to save a little money.
 Photo: Plan, Ready, Go.

 More articles to help you plan your Charleston trip